cesarnml/epic-react-advance-react-patterns/src/my-notes.md

 ### Lesson 04 - Props Collections and Getters

+- *The Prop Collections and Getters Pattern allows your hooks to support common use cases for UI elements people build with your hook*

 ### Lesson 05 - State Reducer

 ### Lesson 06 - Control Props